-The ketogenic diet has proven effective at producing rapid weight loss and managing epilepsy, but researchers say the low-carb, high-fat keto diet can treat cancer as well as — if not better than — chemotherapy.
+The ketogenic diet has proven effective at producing rapid weight loss and managing epilepsy, but researchers say the low-carb, high-fat keto diet can treat some forms of cancer as well as — if not better than — chemotherapy.

-In an exclusive interview, nutrition researcher Ellen Davis discussed how the ketogenic diet can be used to treat both metastatic cancer and diabetes.
+In an exclusive Examiner interview, nutrition researcher Ellen Davis explained how the low-carb ketogenic diet can be used to treat both metastatic cancer and diabetes.

 Davis, author of Fight Cancer with a Ketogenic Diet, said the ketogenic diet starves cancer because cancer cells thrive on sugar and cannot survive on ketones.
-So by drastically limiting carbohydrates (as the low-carb, high-fat ketogenic diet does) you reduce glucose and insulin, and thus restrict the primary fuel for cancer cell growth.
+So by drastically limiting carbohydrates (as the low-carb, high-fat ketogenic diet does) you reduce glucose and insulin, and thus restrict the primary fuel for cancer cell growth, she explained.

 In writing her book, Davis relied on research conducted by cancer scientists Dr. Thomas Seyfried of Boston College and Dr. Dominic D'Agostino of the University of South Florida Medical School.

 Both D'Agostino and Seyfried told me in separate interviews the ketogenic diet can treat even the deadliest of cancers without the toxic, unpleasant side effects of chemotherapy and radiation, which is the current standard of care.